Posted on Leave a comment

 Yamaha SA30 pickup - Mr Glyns Pickups

-The Yamaha SA30 is becoming a bit of a legend and getting rather sought after.
+The Yamaha SA30 pickup is becoming a bit of a legend and getting rather sought after.
 Gone are the days you could pick one up cheap – the word is out.
-Thank you internet 🥴.
+Thank you internet ๐Ÿฅด.

-This pickup was sent to me with an intermittent fault.
+This Yamaha SA30 pickup was sent to me with an intermittent fault.
 It would work if you tapped it but stop a minute later.
-That pointed towards it being an internal wiring fault rather than a broken coil, I needed to investigate.
+That pointed towards it being an internal wiring fault, maybe a dry joint, rather than a broken coil, I needed to investigate.

 Yamaha SA30 pickup - Mr Glyns Pickups